eigerco/polka-storage/docs/src/pallets/storage-provider-extra.md

 When the storage provider has completed their PoSt, they must submit it to the network by calling `storage_provider.submit_windowed_post(deadline: u64, partitions: Vec<u64>, proofs: Vec<PostProof>)`.
 There are two different types of submissions:

 - **Standard Submission**: A standard submission is one that makes it on-chain before the end of the proving period.
-- **Penalize Submission**:A penalized submission is one that makes it on-chain after the end of the proving period, but before the generation attack threshold.
+- **Penalize Submission**: A penalized submission is one that makes it on-chain after the end of the proving period, but before the generation attack threshold.
 These submissions count as valid PoSt submissions, but the miner must pay a penalty for their late submission.
 See [storage fault slashing](#storage-fault-slashing).